michael-rodriguez22/COURSE-react-front-to-back-2022/README.md

-_This is a collection of reviews, project files, and links to deployed sites for [Brad Traversy's](https://www.traversymedia.com/) course ["React Front To Back 2022"](https://www.udemy.com/course/react-front-to-back-2022/?referralCode=4A622C7E48DB66154114)._
+## My Thoughts

+["React Front To Back 2022"](https://www.udemy.com/course/react-front-to-back-2022/?referralCode=4A622C7E48DB66154114) by [Brad Traversy](https://www.traversymedia.com/) contains roughly 20 hours of lectures discussing React fundamentals alongside three projects that become increasingly more complex.

+Though I already had a fair understanding of React coming into this course, I still found it to be a worthwhile and informative investment.
+Coding along through these lectures, you can expect to lots of hands-on practice and a deep understanding of the React workflow.

+Things like creating components, managing state, conditionally rendering content to the DOM, etc. will all become second nature well before you complete the course.
+You will also be introduced to many helpful third party tools and resources, such as [react-toastify](https://fkhadra.github.io/react-toastify/introduction), [Tailwindcss](https://tailwindcss.com/), [Firebase](https://firebase.google.com/), and more!

-### I highly recommend this course to anybody looking to sharpen their skills as a React developer!
+**Overall, I highly recommend this course to anyone looking to sharpen their skills as a react developer.**

 # Feedback App